MAVENSDC/cdflib/README.rst

 Caveats
 ##########

+Here is a list of things to take note of before using cdflib.

--This library currently only handles the GZIP compression for both variables and files.
+- This library currently only handles the GZIP compression for both variables and files.
 The other 3 compression types (RLE, HUFF, AHUFF) are not yet supported.

--This module assumes VXRs list records in order.
+- This module assumes VXRs list records in order.
 For example the pointer to records 0-100 comes first, followed by 100-200, then 200-300, etc.  While nearly all CDF files have the records in order, there is no requirement for this.

--The variable type "EPOCH16" is being stored as a np.complex128 type.
+- The variable type "EPOCH16" is being stored as a np.complex128 type.
 The real component is the first double, and the imaginary component is the second.